Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over Hirzebruch surfaces

 \subsection{Moduli spaces of \texorpdfstring{$\p^1$}{P1}-bundles over \texorpdfstring{$\F_a$}{Fa} with no jumping fibre}

-The following proposition associates to every $\p^1$-bundle over a Hirzebruch surface with no jumping fibre three unique invariants $(a,b,c)$, called \emph{numerical invariants} in Definition~\ref{Defi:NumInv}.
-The integer $a$ is given by the Hirzebruch surface over which the $\p^1$-bundle is taken.
+The following proposition associates to every $\p^1\!$-bundle over a Hirzebruch surface with no jumping fibre three unique invariants $(a,b,c)$, called \emph{numerical invariants} in Definition~\ref{Defi:NumInv}.
+The integer $a$ is given by the Hirzebruch surface over which the $\p^1\!$-bundle is taken.
 The integer $b$ is given by the generic fibre of the projection to $\p^1$, which is a Hirzebruch surface $\F_b$.
-The last integer $c$ can be seen using exact sequences or using transition functions, as the following result explains. \begin{proposition} Let $a\ge 0$ and let $\pi\colon X\to \F_a$ be a $\p^1$-bundle. \begin{enumerate} \item For all integers $b\ge 0$, $c\in \Z$, the following are equivalent. \begin{enumerate} \item $X$ is the gluing of two copies of $\F_b\times \A^1$ along $\F_b \times \A^1 \setminus \{0\}$ by the automorphism $\nu_{c,P}\in \Aut(\F_b \times \A^1 \setminus \{0\})$ given by\\ $ $
+The last integer $c$ can be seen using exact sequences or using transition functions, as the following result explains.